 Search Engine Optimization (SEO) or Search Engine Positioning (SEP), as some call it, is a key Digital Marketing topic.
 SEO is the art of improving the ranking of specific Web pages in the “natural” (also called “editorial” or “organic”) search results of the major search engines.

 How Search Engine Optimization works

-Search Engine Optimization still starts with trying to gain a basic understanding of what your potential Customers will search for in Google and other Web-based search engines to find the products and/or services you produce, but the specific steps and the process to use that information has changed quite radically in a post-Hummingbird search world.
+Search Engine Optimization still starts with trying to gain a basic understanding of what your potential Customers will search for in Google and other Web-based search engines to find the products and/or services they need and (hopefully!) you produce, but the specific steps and the process to use that information has changed quite radically in a post-Hummingbird search world.